dotnet/corefx/Developer-Guide.md

 ### Running tests on the command line

 By default, the core tests are run as part of the build.
-Running the tests from the command line is as simple as invoking `build.cmd`.
+Running the tests from the command line is as simple as invoking `build.cmd` on windows, and `run-test.sh` on linux and osx.

 You can also run the test for an individual project by building just one test project, e.g.: